Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Beam Tests Experimental Setup

-The data were collected during October 2018 at the H2 beam line \cite{h2-beamline}, located in the EHN1 experimental hall of the CERN-SPS North Area.
-Secondary beams of hadrons or electrons/positrons up to a maximum momentum of 380\GeVc or 300\GeVc respectively are transported in the experimental areas with variable purity ($10 - 99\%$) and rate.
-These secondary beams are produced by the interaction of the primary proton beam impinging on a 500\mm thick beryllium primary target, designated 'T2'.
-The H2 beamline transports the produced particles over a length of approximately 600 m, with the last 250 m being inside the surface EHN1 experimental hall.
-The H2 beamline is a magnetic spectrometer consisting of dipole magnets, quadrupoles and collimators.
-The beamline selects the secondary particles produced at the target within a $\Delta p/p=$ 0.2~$-$~2\% acceptance, depending on the collimator settings.
-The currents of the first and second sets of dipoles define the beam momentum emerging from the last dipole of the spectrometer located 250 m upstream of the HGCAL prototype.
-The uncertainty in the setting of the current in the dipole magnets corresponds to an uncertainty in the momentum of $\pm 1$ \GeV.
-The final beam is achromatic in first order, with a fixed momentum spread defined by the collimators.
-Optics-wise, only second-order chromatic aberrations introduce a negligible correlation between each particle momentum and its transverse position.
-For hadrons, this fixed momentum spread is the only contribution to the full momentum spread.
-However, for positrons, Synchrotron Radiation (SR) losses induce an additional beam momentum spread that is particularly important for energies above 100\GeV.
-In the case of positrons, SR losses in the dipole magnets also lead to a final beam momentum that is biased systematically lower than the nominal one.
-The beam momenta and momentum spreads are given in Table~\ref{tab:BeamEnergiesFullBL} for different nominal momenta.
+The H2 beamline \cite{h2-beamline} is located in the CERN-SPS North Area.
+Secondary beams of hadrons, electrons and muons with up to a maximum momentum of 300\GeVc and 380\GeVc for hadrons, with both charges available, are transported in the experimental areas with variable purities (10--99\%) and rates.
+These secondary beams are produced by the interaction of the primary proton beam impinging on a 500\mm thick beryllium primary target.
+The H2 beamline transports the produced particles over a length of approximately 590\meter, with the last 180\meter being inside the EHN1 experimental hall.
+The H2 beamline is a magnetic spectrometer consisting of dipole and quadrupole magnets and collimators.
+The beamline selects the secondary particles produced at the target within a relative momentum acceptance of 0.2--2\%, depending on the collimator settings.
+The currents of the first and second sets of dipole magnets define the beam momentum of the particles emerging from the last dipole magnet of the spectrometer located 240\meter upstream of the HGCAL prototype.
+The accuracy in the setting of the current in the dipole magnets corresponds to an uncertainty in the momentum of $\pm 1$\GeV.
+The final beam is achromatic to first order, with a fixed momentum spread defined by the collimators.
+Second-order chromatic aberrations introduce a negligible correlation between each particle momentum and its transverse position.
+For hadrons, there is no other contribution to the spread in momentum.
+However, for positrons, synchrotron radiation (SR) losses in the dipole magnets, particularly important for energies above 100\GeV, induce an additional beam momentum spread, leading to a final beam momentum that is systematically lower than the nominal one.
+Calculated from a simulation of the full beamline, described in Section~\ref{sec:datasimu}, the positron beam momentum and its spread as a function of the nominal momentum are given in Table~\ref{tab:BeamEnergiesFullBL}.
+The spread observed at low energy is due to bremsstrahlung losses and to losses from interactions of the positrons with material in the straight section of the beamline upstream of the calorimeter.